Add Cells to Microsoft Excel Formula Watch Window with Python.NET

 from aspose.cells import Workbook, SaveFormat

-# Create empty workbook.
+# Create an empty workbook.

 wb = Workbook()